cube-drone/rt0/players-guide/src/player/combat.md

 The Round is divided into three Periods.

+At the beginning of the Round, the GM will draw cards to determine _what each adversary will do, this turn_.
+This is public knowledge.

-In the Fast Period, all Fast players act, then all Fast adversaries act.
+In the Fast Period, all Fast players take a turn, then all Fast adversaries act.
-In the Middle Period, all players who aren't Fast or Slow act, then all adversaries who aren't Fast or Slow act.
+In the Middle Period, all players who aren't Fast or Slow take a turn, then all adversaries who aren't Fast or Slow act.
-In the Slow Period, all Slow players act, then all Slow adversaries act.
+In the Slow Period, all Slow players take a turn, then all Slow adversaries act.

-If the team has more than one Fast player or there are more than one Fast adversary, they can choose which order to take their turns.
+Players in the same Period can take their turns simultaneously.

+## Movement
+Whenever a fight is triggered, the room the players are standing in becomes a Battle Arena.

+The Battle Arena is a 3x3 grid.
+Each square of the grid is a Zone.
+Players and Adversaries can share a Zone, and _all_ start in the center square.

+Most melee-range abilites only work within a Zone.
+Most ranged abilities work on adversaries in ANY Zone.

+Some rooms are Large, these are represented by a 5x5 grid.
+Some rooms are Cramped, these are represented by a 1x1 grid.
+(Which is, notably, just a single square.
+Sorry, ranged abilities!)

 ## A Turn